 How CIC Works for You and Your Family

 CIC is part of a year-long program that teaches students creative problem solving through the process of invention.
 The CIC Program educates students in the process of invention by asking them to identify a unique problem in their world, build a solution to that problem, chronicle their journey to a successful solution, and present their invention to their peers and adult judges.
-CIC can be taught in a variety of settings including in school as part of the curriculum, as part of an enrichment program, as part of an intervention program, as an after-school program, in a home schooling environment, in makerspaces, and invention clubs.
+CIC can be taught in a variety of settings including in school, as an after-school program, in a home schooling environment, in makerspaces, and invention clubs.
 Young inventors who do not invent with their school program can join our Independent Inventor Program, and invent on their own.

-Invention Education can be such a rewarding experience at any level.
+Invention Education can be such a rewarding experience.
 This is not just a program for one type of student; everyone can get something out of the experience.
 Click below to find out more about how CIC has impacted the lives of its participants and opened doors for them like it could for your child.